srmedinac/extract_patches/README.md

 Extracting patches from WSI and binary masks simultaneously using Histoprep, taking into account downsampling

-Thank you to the histoprep authors for an amazing library:
+Thank you to the histoprep authors for an amazing library.

 Histoprep is available here: https://github.com/jopo666/HistoPrep